ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 ### Minor changes since schema version 8

 * *barcode_details* property is added, the property contains barcode details of single cell samples.
+* *construction_platform* property is added, the property contains link to platform used to prepare the library.

 ### Schema version 8